 ABC launched just five new scripted TV series during the regular portion of the 2019-20 season.
 They cancelled three and renewed two.
 That’s far fewer shows than the previous season and now, because of production delays caused by COVID-19, the 2020-21 season will be like none other.
 How will the alphabet network TV shows perform in the ratings?
 Stay tuned!

-ABC shows (so far): 20/20, America’s Funniest Home Videos, A Million Little Things, American Housewife, The Bachelorette, Big Sky, Black-ish, The Conners, Card Sharks, Celebrity Family Feud, The Con, Dancing with the Stars, Emergency Call, For Life, The Goldbergs, The Good Doctor, Grey’s Anatomy, Match Game, Press Your Luck, Shark Tank, Station 19, Supermarket Sweep, and Who Wants to Be a Millionaire.
+ABC shows (so far): 20/20, America’s Funniest Home Videos, A Million Little Things, American Housewife, American Idol, The Bachelor, The Bachelorette, Big Sky, Black-ish, Call Your Mother, The Conners, Card Sharks, Celebrity Family Feud, Celebrity Wheel of Fortune, The Chase, The Con, Dancing with the Stars, Emergency Call, For Life, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, The Hustler, Match Game, Mixed-ish, Press Your Luck, The Rookie, Shark Tank, Station 19, Supermarket Sweep, To Tell The Truth, and Who Wants to Be a Millionaire.

 There’s lots of data that network execs look at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

 A couple of notes about these charts:

 These figures are updated automatically as new ratings are released.
 The averages are based on the final national numbers (live plus same day viewing), unless marked with an asterisk (*).
 For technical reasons, I have to resort them manually so feel free to let me know if I missed something.